 - At the start and end of each intervention group period

 - Through regular consultation and evaluation across the year including student questionnaires and interviews.

 The department has numerous links with Outside Agencies and will make the necessary referrals where the need arises or work alongside other professionals.

 These professionals include:

-- SEND Support Team that has a number of different professionals within the organisation including: Educational Psychologists, Speech and Language Specialist Teachers, Literacy Specialist Teachers and Autistic Spectrum Specialist Teachers
+Use of the local authority HINT (High Incidence Needs Team) that has a number of different professionals within the organisation including:, Speech and Language Specialist team, Literacy Specialist team, Numeracy Specialist team, Emotional and Behavioural specialist team and Autistic Spectrum Specialist team

 - Barnardos’ Bereavement Counselling Service

 - CYPS – Children and Young People’s Service